Teodor92/interview-questions/questions/GeneralWarmUp.md

 ## 2. What is interesting about the current tech that we are using that makes you happy/interested?

 ## 3. Do you use StackOverflow/GitHub?
 What is your username?
-(If not mentioned in the CV).
+(If not mentioned in the CV)

 ## 4. What is the coolest project that you worked on?
 Why?
 Can you give me a high architectural view?
 In hindsight would you do something differently?